 Here are great articles on How to Steal the Featured Snippet and Ranking in the Knowledge Graph Answer Box.
 The best knowledge bomb for stealing the position zero answer box is “Include a short answer to questions (maximum 42 words)” and do not waffle in your answers.

 Now go and reverse engineer in AhRefs or in Semrush what key phrases your competition are ranking for in the featured snippets and go to steal it off them by improving the answers on your site to grab these knowledge graphs off them.

-Low-quality webpages on your site are known by many SEOs as graveyard pages or zombie pages where they receive no traffic and Panda will deem these to be shallow pages.
-Which in turn can affect your rankings across the whole entire website?
+Low-quality webpages on your site are known by many SEOs as graveyard pages or zombie pages.
+Usually they receive no traffic and Panda will deem these to be shallow pages.
+This, in turn, can affect your rankings across the whole entire website.